Dynamics of stochastic oscillator chains with harmonic and FPUT potentials: The model

 or {\em Fermi--Pasta--Ulam--Tsingou} ($\beta$-FPUT) \cite{Fermi1955},

 In both cases, the vector $\bx^e = (x_0 + a k)_{k=0,\ldots,N+1}$ identifies the mechanical equilibrium configuration of the system.

 It is worth noting that while the parameter $a$ modifies the form of the harmonic Hamiltonian only up to an additive constant, in the $\beta$-FPUT case it gives rise to a cubic term.
-Indeed it holds